steven2358/awesome-generative-ai/README.md

 - [This Image Does Not Exist](https://thisimagedoesnotexist.com/) - Test your ability to tell if an image is human or computer generated.
 - [Have I Been Trained?](https://haveibeentrained.com/) - Check if your image has been used to train popular AI art models.
 - [AI Dungeon](https://aidungeon.io/) - A text-based adventure-story game you direct (and star in) while the AI brings it to life.

+## More lists
+- [Tools and Resources for AI Art](https://pharmapsychotic.com/tools.html) - A large list of Google Colab notebooks for generative AI, by [@pharmapsychotic](https://twitter.com/pharmapsychotic).
+- [The Generative AI Application Landscape](https://twitter.com/sonyatweetybird/status/1584580362339962880) - An infographic that maps the generative AI ecosystem, by [Sonya Huang](https://twitter.com/sonyatweetybird) of Sequioa Capital.

 ## License